HueLightBot/lightbot-net-app/README.md

 `!colorloop`         - Force the bulbs into a color loop for 30 seconds.
 This can only be used by the users specified in the command permissions section.

-## Support Requests
+## Support Requests:

-If you need support with HueLightBot or just want to chat with other users come join us on discord: https://discord.gg/7KRch4J
+If you need support for HueLightBot or just want to chat with other users come join us on discord: https://discord.gg/7KRch4J